Sahand-H/credible-clients/README.md

 Give a brief summary of the approach you took, and why!
 Include your model's accuracy/precision/recall scores as well!

+Unfortunately I found out about the ML team a little later than I would have liked so this was a pretty barebones approach.

+Results:
+Accuracy:  50.987%
+Precision: 22.467%
+Recall:    51.383%

+Since this seemed liked a binary classification problem I figured a Logistic Regression approach might be more suitable especially seeing how the default implementation of it works in a OneVsRest way.
+I haven't really delved deep into using this approach before so I couldn't make the most of it to improve the results.
+However, given more time I think there would some value in playing around with the class weights to get a better idea of the relations or perhaps even eliminating certain classes to see if the model would fare better.

 ## Data Format